Halil Dervişoğlu: 2020–21 and loans to Twente and Galatasaray

+2021–2023 and loans to Galatasaray and Burnley

 Despite being named in each of head coach Thomas Frank's first four matchday squads of the 2021–22 season, Dervişoğlu made just one appearance, with a start in a 3–1 EFL Cup second round win over Forest Green Rovers.
-On 1 September 2021, for reasons of it being a "logical progression" for Dervişoğlu "to continue to play and develop", he rejoined Galatasaray on loan until the end of the 2021–22 season.
+On 1 September 2021, for reasons of it being "a logical progression" for Dervişoğlu "to continue to play and develop", he rejoined Galatasaray on loan until the end of the 2021–22 season.
 He made 33 appearances and scored five goals during a mid-table season.

 Dervişoğlu made just one seven-minute substitute cameo during the opening month of the 2022–23 Premier League season and well down the attacking pecking order, he joined Championship club Burnley on a season-long loan on the final day of the summer transfer window.
+Dervişoğlu played just 71 minutes across 9 substitute appearances in all competitions during his spell, with his only goal coming with an injury time winner in a 3–2 victory over Rotherham United on 2 November 2022.

+Following a goalscoring appearance in Brentford's opening 2023–24 pre-season friendly, Dervişoğlu transferred out of the club.
+He made just 12 appearances, scoring one goal, during his 3 1/2 years with Brentford.
+He ended his career with the club as its leading international goalscorer, with six goals.

+Return to Galatasaray

+On 16 July 2023, Dervişoğlu transferred to Süper Lig club Galatasaray on a permanent basis.
+He signed a four-year contract for a €500,000 fee.
+On 9 February 2024, after scoring four goals in 20 predominantly substitute appearances, he joined Süper Lig club Hatayspor on loan until the end of the 2023–24 season.
+Dervişoğlu made 11 appearances without scoring for the relegation-threatened club.

+After failing to win a call into a matchday squad during the first five weeks of the 2024–25 season, Dervişoğlu joined Süper Lig club Gaziantep on loan until the end of the season.
+He made 33 appearances and scored four goals during his spell.
+On 8 July 2025, Dervişoğlu joined Süper Lig club Çaykur Rizespor on loan for the duration of the 2025–26 season.

 International career

 Of Turkish descent, Dervişoğlu was eligible to represent the Netherlands or Turkey at international level.
 Capped by Turkey at U19 and U21 level, Dervişoğlu was named in Turkey's Euro 2020 squad and made his senior international debut in a pre-tournament friendly versus Azerbaijan on 27 May 2021.
 He started the match and scored the opening goal in the 2–1 victory.
 Dervişoğlu made two substitute appearances at Euro 2020, prior to Turkey's group stage exit.